matsq4/02host/IPCSDocs.md

 > A simple, user-intuitive system for quick score summing.

 ### Description
 This system was created for logging of IPS scores.
 Simply submit a new entry to the form every time an activity is completed, with the scores of each patrol.
-Simple, easy and portable.
-Scores can be reviewed at www.mattwyz.xyz/02/IPS

 #### Quick Links
 **[Documentation](https://host.02scouts.org/docs/IPCSSys)**